OfficeDev/Office-Samples/README_TEMPLATE.md

 ### How to use this sample
-1. EXAMPLE: Put the steps about how to use this sample.
+1. DELETE_EXAMPLE: Put the steps about how to use this sample.
-2. EXAMPLE: Register an API key in XXXXXX
+2. DELETE_EXAMPLE: Register an API key in XXXXXX
-3. EXAMPLE: Replace the API key in xxxxx.js
+3. DELETE_EXAMPLE: Replace the API key in xxxxx.js
-4. EXAMPLE
+4. DELETE_EXAMPLE

 ### File structure
 (DELETE) Use copilot chat @workspace to generate folder structure